 1 - Accountability

-OCAS is responsible for all personal information under its control, including personal information disclosed to third parties for processing.
+OCAS is responsible for all personal information under its control, including personal information disclosed to third parties who provide services, such as data entry, credit card processing, or live chat.
 The OCAS Privacy Officer is responsible for compliance with this Code, even though other individuals within OCAS may be responsible for the day-to-day collection and processing of personal information, and may be delegated to act on behalf of the OCAS Privacy Officer.
 The identity of the individual(s) designated by OCAS to oversee compliance with this Code will be made known internally and will be made available externally on request.
-OCAS will use contractual or other means to protect personal information that has been transferred to service providers for processing (Example: data entry).
-Where OCAS acts as a processor of personal information or as a service provider to others, OCAS will comply with this Privacy Code and any Privacy Policies and/or Statements issued by the OCAS service in question in respect of the personal information it collects, uses or discloses on behalf of third parties or that is transferred to it.
+OCAS will use contractual or other means to protect personal information that is disclosed to service providers for processing (Example: data entry).
+Where OCAS acts as a processor of personal information or as a service provider to others, OCAS will comply with this Privacy Code and any Privacy Policies and/or Statements issued by the OCAS service in question in respect of the personal information it collects, uses or discloses on behalf of third parties or that is disclosed to it.

 2 - Why we need your information

 Either before or when we collect information about you, OCAS will explain how we plan to use it.
 OCAS collects and uses mainly demographic and academic information.
 Your personal information is collected, used and disclosed for the following reasons:

 - to create, process and maintain your application to college(s)